 The domain name system (DNS) is effectively the Internet’s address book; it enables website names to be matched to their corresponding registered IP addresses.
 But illicit alteration of web queries can point end users or services to rogue IP addresses and route them to illegitimate servers for the purpose of data theft.
 The Domain Name System Security Extensions (DNSSEC) have been created in response to this threat.
 DNSSEC is a mechanism that involves the use of digital signatures to enable servers to authenticate and verify the integrity of DNS responses to queries.

-Hardware Security Modules (HSMs) enable top level domains (TLDs), registrars, registries and enterprises to secure critically important signing processes used to validate the integrity of DNSSEC responses across the Internet, and protect the DNS from what are commonly referred to as “cache poisoning” and “man-in-the-middle” attacks.
+Hardware Security Modules (HSMs) enable top level domains (TLDs), registrars, registries, and enterprises to secure critically important signing processes used to validate the integrity of DNSSEC responses across the Internet.
+They protect the DNS from what are commonly referred to as “cache poisoning” and “man-in-the-middle” attacks.
 HSMs provide proven and auditable security advantages, enabling proper generation and storage for signing keys to assure the integrity of the DNSSEC validation process.

 Secure your data, comply with regulatory and industry standards, and protect your organization’s reputation.
 Learn how Thales can help.